 I do a lot less gaming nowadays as I get my kids to do it instead.
 We currently have a Nintendo Switch and a PS4, which is mainly used as a HTPC.
 We also have a few 3DSs in the house.
 I play a few games through Steam/GOG on my desktop PC now and then.

 I have a simple Nikon D3200 dSLR which I bought in October 2012 for which I have 3 lenses – a 35mm prime which is my favoured lens, a 55-200mm zoom and a used 18-55mm VR kit lens I got cheap.

 After years of abusing and finally selling my GoPro HeroHD 2, then a Hero 5 Black (also since sold), in December 2018 I received a GoPro 7 Black as a gift.
 I like to play with the GoPros on the snowboard, the bikes and at the beaches.
 I find it to be a great urban camera too and using with the family given its POV style, the kids can’t really break it.
 Well, they haven’t yet.

-Of late I've indulged a long interest in audio recording, and have invested in a Rode NT1 mic kit, a Focusrite Scarlett 2i2 interface and an OnStage MS7701B mic stand.
+Of late I've indulged a long time interest in audio recording, and have invested in a Rode NT1 mic kit, a Focusrite Scarlett 2i2 interface.
 I've been using this for family video voice overs and eventually for some YouTube voiceovers.